nebari-dev/nebari-docs/docs/docs/community/maintainers/triage-guidelines.md

 ---
-title: Issue triaging
+title: Triaging guidelines
 description: Guidelines and tips for maintaining Nebari
+id: triage-guidelines
 ---

 Issue triage is a process by which Nebari maintainers and contributors understand and review new GitHub issues and requests, and organize them to be actioned.
-Triaging involves categorizing issues and Pull Requests based on factors such as priority, area of ownership of the issue (tags), and the issue kind (bug, feature, and so on).
+Triaging involves categorizing issues and pull requests based on factors such as priority, area of ownership of the issue (tags), and the issue kind (bug, feature, and so on).

-We aim to triage new issues or Pull Requests within 1-2 working days.
+We aim to triage new issues or pull requests within 1-2 working days.
 Triage can happen asynchronously and continuously, or in regularly scheduled meetings.

 ## Why Is triaging beneficial?